kitty-tin/arithfi.github.io/docs/blogs/4-Article/2024-02-01-the-third-class-of-decentralized-asset-poised-to-fllow-BTC-and-ETH.md

 ---
 slug: the-third-class-of-decentralized-asset-poised-to-fllow-BTC-and-ETH
-title: ATF: The Third Class of Decentralized Asset Poised to Follow BTC and ETH
+title: ATF The Third Class of Decentralized Asset Poised to Follow BTC and ETH

 tags: ['Article']